DelineaXPM/terraform-provider-tss/README.md

 # Delinea Secret Server - Terraform Provider

 The [Delinea](https://delinea.com/) [Secret Server](https://delinea.com/products/secret-server/) [Terraform](https://www.terraform.io/) Provider allows you to access and reference Secrets in your vault for use in Terraform configurations.
+Detail documentation of this integration is available [here](https://docs.delinea.com/online-help/integrations/terraform/configure.htm)

 ## Install via Registry